bigwiv/Biopython-cn/chr13.rst

       (which must match the whole string in the corresponding element attribute, not just a prefix).
-A given string without special regex characters will match string attributes exactly, so if you don°Øt use regexes, don°Øt worry about it.
+A given string without special regex characters will match string attributes exactly, so if you don‚Äôt use regexes, don‚Äôt worry about it.
 For example, in a tree with clade names Foo1, Foo2 and Foo3, ``tree.find_clades({"name": "Foo1"})`` matches Foo1,
-      ``{"name": "Foo.*"}`` matches all three clades, and ``{"name": "Foo"}`` doesn°Øt match anything.
+      ``{"name": "Foo.*"}`` matches all three clades, and ``{"name": "Foo"}`` doesn‚Äôt match anything.

-   Since floating-point arithmetic can produce some strange behavior, we don°Øt support matching ``float``\ s directly.
+   Since floating-point arithmetic can produce some strange behavior, we don‚Äôt support matching ``float``\ s directly.
 Instead, use the boolean ``True`` to match every element with a nonzero value in the specified attribute, then filter on that attribute manually with an inequality (or exact number, if you like living dangerously).

-   If the dictionary contains multiple entries, a matching element must match each of the given attribute values °™ think °∞and°±, not °∞or°±.
+   If the dictionary contains multiple entries, a matching element must match each of the given attribute values ‚Äî think ‚Äúand‚Äù, not ‚Äúor‚Äù.

 -  A **function** taking a single argument (it will be applied to each element in the tree), returning True or False.
 For convenience,